-Ultra Scented contains a moisture release fresh scent with no perfumes.
+Ultra Scented contains a moisture-activated fresh scent with no perfumes.
 There is no scent until after the litter is used.

-Ultra Scented Litter is the same great formulation of Ultra Litter, with the addition of fresh scent!
-Formulated with a combination of heavy non-tracking granules and medium grain clay, scent is activated through your cat’s use of the litter box.
+Ultra Scented is the same great formulation as Ultra, with the addition of a fresh scent!
+Formulated with a combination of heavy non-tracking granules and medium grain clay, the scent is activated through your cat’s use of the litter box.
 The result is an excellent clumping litter that prevents moisture from reaching the bottom of the tray while providing a clump that will not break down.

 Ingredients: Natural Clay and Moisture-Activated Scent

 The key to having your cat always use its litter box is to keep it clean.

 Scoop the box daily to keep it fresh and encourage your cat to always come back.

 Have more than one cat… have more than one litter box.

 Place the litter box in a quiet place, away from noisy appliances and high traffic areas.

 Establish routines for your cat.
 Feed your cat regularly at the same time and in the same place every day.
 Playtime is important, at least 15 minutes a day.
 Keep toys handy and a scratching post nearby.
 A happy, content cat is least likely to develop behavior problems.

 Always wash your hands thoroughly after handling the litter box.
 A parasite sometimes found in cat feces can cause toxoplasmosis.
 Encouraging your cat to use an indoor litter box, or properly disposing of outdoor cat feces, is beneficial to overall water quality.
 Please do not flush cat litter in toilets or dispose of it outdoors in gutters or storm drains.